gnachman/iterm2-website/source/_includes/3.5/documentation-view-menu.md

 When there are split panes present, this toggles whether a given pane expands to fill the tab.
 When a maximized pane is present, the tab will be inscribed with a dotted outline.

 #### View > Start Instant Replay
 Stepping through time allows you to see what was on the screen at a previous time.
 This is different than going back through the scrollback buffer, as interactive programs sometimes overwrite the screen contents without having them scroll back.
 Once in this mode, you can use the left and right arrow keys to step back and forward, respectively.
 The "esc" key exits this mode, as does clicking the close button in the bar that appears on the bottom.
-You can adjust the amount of memory dedicated to this feature in Preferences > Instant Replay uses xx MB per session.
+You can adjust the amount of memory dedicated to this feature in Settings > Instant Replay uses xx MB per session.
 The more memory you assign, the further back in time you can step.

 #### View > Tab Color
 Allows you to select a tint color for the tab, to make it easier to distinguish.
-You can also change the tab color in Profiles > Preferences > Colors.
+You can also change the tab color in Settings > Profiles > Colors.